 In addition to the groups listed above, there are separate rules that dictate what breaks a women’s fast.
 If a woman is:

 They do not need to fast.
-In the event of a woman beginning to menstruate during the Ramadan fast, she should stop fasting immediately.
+If a woman begins to menstruate during the Ramadan fast, she should stop fasting immediately.

 Those who are exempt from the food fast must pay Fidyah.
 There are two ways this can be done: either via a monetary donation (given to those living in hunger) that is calculated per day or by making up the missed fasting days at a later stage in the year.
 Typically, Fidyah is priced below £5 a day.
 This means if a person cannot fast for the duration of Ramadan and Fidyah is £5 per day, they should pay 30 x £5.

-It is preferred that those who are exempt from or who are unable to fast in Ramadan should try and make up the days instead of making the Fidyah donation.
+It is preferred that those who are exempt from or unable to fast in Ramadan should try and make up the days instead of making the Fidyah donation.

 Should a person intentionally break their food fast without a valid reason, they must pay Kaffarah.
 This, like Fidyah, can be paid in two ways: either by a monetary charity donation to those in need or by making up the fast.
-If a person is to pay Kaffarah by fasting, they must fast for 60 continuous days per one day that the fast is intentionally broken, or they must pay 60 days’ worth of Fidyah per day that the fast is intentionally broken.
+Suppose a person is to pay Kaffarah by fasting.
+In that case, they must fast for 60 continuous days per day that the fast is intentionally broken or pay 60 days’ worth of Fidyah per day that the fast is intentionally broken.
 This means if a person purposefully breaks their fast for one day, they should fast for a further 60 continuous days or pay 60 x £5.
 If the continuous fast is broken, it must be started again from the beginning.

 Generally speaking, as long as a person does not drink or eat anything between sunrise and sunset, they will not break their fast.
 A Muslim can: